ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 This uses the existing bitmap overlay, texture cache, and native transport.
 Pinch recognition comes from the runtime; no new hand tracker is needed.

+The companion also reuses the phone demo's red and blue hand icons.
+Their fingertips follow the pointing target in both eyes even before pinch input is ready.
+Pinching selects or grabs; releasing keeps the pointer visible while the hand is tracked.
+The client draws pointing feedback above the selector panel.

 ## Build and install

 Use `scripts/setup_boba_immersive.sh` to install this branch's pinned companion,